-Physical Penetration testing is the new branch of cybersecurity where the physical security is measured, and its existing strength in an organization, firm or lab is measured, and weaknesses are uncovered before cybercriminals do these exploitations.
+Physical Penetration testing is the new branch of cybersecurity where the physical security is measured, and its existing strength in an organization, firm, or lab is measured.
+Weaknesses are uncovered before cybercriminals do these exploitations.
 In this process of physical intrusion test, ways are revealed as to how real-world physical attacks led cybercriminals to get the opportunity to breach into physical systems by compromising physical barriers (such as cameras, locks, sensors, key cards, mantraps).
 In this chapter, you will learn about the different characteristics of physical security and protection measures.

 More About Physical Penetration

-Many of us had this notion that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access of the entire organization's system.
-But many of such nefarious actors need physical accessing to data as well.
-Not every breach is possible without anyone physically accessing a secured firm and then takes some sensitive data to continue the crack.
+Many of us believed that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access to the entire organization's system.
+But many such nefarious actors need physical access to data as well.
+Not every breach is possible without physically accessing a secured firm and then taking some sensitive data to continue the crack.

 So, as a security analyst, you have to take a different approach to prevent such physical threats.
 A physical penetration test is done by creating an attack simulation performed by very well-trained security consultants in two ways:

-- Active Physical Penetration Testing: where the organization's security officials and other employees are not aware or informed about the test that is getting performed.
+- Active Physical Penetration Testing: The organization's security officials and other employees are not aware or informed about the test that is getting performed.

-- Passive Physical Penetration Testing: where the organization's security officials and other employees are made aware or informed about the test that is getting performed.
+- Passive Physical Penetration Testing: The organization's security officials and other employees are made aware or informed about the test that is getting performed.

 Stages of Physical Penetration Testing

-- First security analyst should recognize physical security flaws that are there in that environment (firm's or organizations).
+- First, the security analyst should recognize physical security flaws in that environment (firms or organizations).

-- Next, the security analyst needs to comprehend and identify the level of real-world hazard for any organization.
+- Next, the security analyst needs to comprehend and identify the level of real-world hazards for any organization.